skellis46/slipbox/two women dancing.md

 # Edit bin

+See all my notes here from Dance after Lockdown prep, reading and writing (on creative industries, McRobbie, Ladkin, eco-system, etc).
+Contrasts with Lepecki in Singularities.

+- should I talk about virality (that there's hope there). [[Blitz - Understanding Heidegger on Technology#^05e7db]].
+It's still producing a virus (it just might not be a successful virus).
+See also revealing but also challenging-forth in [[Waddington - A Field Guide to Heidegger#^e6b68f]] -- it leaves me with a great deal of sadness.

+But perhaps the biggest oversight is Bench is describing these digital commons as a mechanism for distribution and circulation.

+Perhaps they had started some game and the smartphone became an innocent part of that game, like a 'What if we did this?' moment.

 > if there is a place in the world for those who treasure a myth that claims to transcend technopoly, it will be, at best, a hidden place.
 If transnational technopoly can hunt you down and root you out, it will; and it probably can.[@jacobs-2019-after p.13]